krayfaus/Spiderweb/README.md

 # You may install uv with pip
 pip install uv

+# Create a new virtual environment.
+uv venv

 # Activate the virtual environment on macOS and Linux.
 source .venv/bin/activate